/*

 * NOTE: This method appends the values to the existing list (if any).
 Use * {@link #setOwnerIds(java.util.Collection)} or {@link #withOwnerIds(java.util.Collection)} if you want to override * the existing values. *

 * * @param ownerIds * Scopes the results to snapshots with the specified owners.
-You can specify a combination of Amazon Web * Services account IDs,self
+You can specify a combination of Amazon Web * Services account IDs,self, and amazon.

 * @return Returns a reference to this object so that method calls can be chained together.